realrube/cotek/README.md

 Restart Home Assistant.

-You can now add the various sensors to your dashboard.
+Now add the various sensors to your dashboard.
 The entities will be shown as sensor.inverter_grid_voltage for example.

 In order to control the inverter and charger using this code, add a binary_sensors to your dashboard that shows the state of the inverter power and inverter (binary_sensor.inverter_state and binary_sensor.charger_state).
 Then, add Interactions to the sensors cotek: toggle_inverter and cotek: toggle_charger respectively.
 You can now click on the binary sensor and it will toggle!
-It's a bit of a workaround because implementing a switch is a bit more complex and I found it too frustrating.
+It's a bit of a workaround because implementing a switch is a bit more complex and too frustrating.

 ## Commands Sniffed:

-In anyone is interested, this was what I found.
-I compared them to what I could find in the menus.
-I later found a Cotek manual and some were confirmed, but not all were in the manual.
-The ones I wasn't sure about "?", I did not implement.
+In case of interest, this was what was found by sniffing the RS-232 line and observing the commands issued by the control panel.
+They were compared them to what was fouunbd in the control panel menus.
+There is a [Cotek SD Series manual](https://www.cotek.com.tw/pdf/156396/UM_SD%20series_221128_EN%2BFR.pdf) online that shared some of the commands and it helped to confirm, but not all the commands were in the manual.
+The ones which couldn't be confirmed have a function marked "?" and were not implemented.

 | Command           | Function                        |
 | ----------------- | ------------------------------- |